mk-fg/git-nerps/README.rst

-    AES-ECB is plain insecure (and has been used as a "doing it wrong" example for decades!!!), and there's no conceivable reason to ever use it for new projects except a total lack of knowledge in the area.
+    AES-ECB is plain insecure (and has been used as a "doing it wrong" example for decades!!!), and there's no conceivable reason to ever use it for new projects except a total lack of knowledge in the area, malice or maybe a joke.

   * ``openssl enc -base64 -$CIPHER -S "$SALT" -k "$PASS"``

-    Yep, and every pid running in the same namespace (i.e. on the system), can easily see this "$PASS" (i.e. run "ps" in a loop and you get it).
+    Yep, and every pid running in the same namespace (i.e. on the system), can easily see this "$PASS" (e.g. run "ps" in a loop and you get it).

     See also comments on OpenSSL in git-crypt link above.